Smartphone laggard Nokia picks up pace under CEO Elop

 Also this year, it announced a 15-euro phone, its cheapest phone ever.
 It has also upgraded its line of feature phones with the Asha 210 and 310, as well as the more powerful 501 with built-in social media applications.

-Elop said the older Nokia prioritised quality and features but was less disciplined about the time it took to deliver.
+Elop said the older Nokia prioritized quality and features but was less disciplined about the time it took to deliver.

 "There was a pattern in the past where, with Symbian and everything, lots and lots and lots and lots of things got added and it took a long time to get the quality up to the right level," he said.